jl2kk/w4d2/practice-for-ch-ruby-chess-long-practice-main/README.md

 (diagonally, horizontally/vertically, or both).
 Classes that `include` the module `Slideable` (`Bishop`/`Rook`/`Queen`) will need to implement a method `#move_dirs`, which `#moves` will use.
-For more information on modules see the Modules reading in the sidebar.
+For more information on modules see the Modules reading in the sidebar..

 Your `Piece` will need to (1) track its position and (2) hold a reference to the `Board`.
 Classes that `include Slideable` in particular need the `Board` so they